slavaim/riscv-magenta/README.md

 This repository will be periodically merged with the canonical Magenta repository to keep it up-to-date.

 Milestones:
-  - 20 May 2017 the kernel is running and switching between kernel threads
+  - 20 May 2017 the kernel is running in QEMU and switching between kernel threads

 Below is the original Magenta's README.md